-Now you can typically only get an online money market account paying 0.4% (as of December 2021) because the Fed slashed rates to 0%.
-In comparison, the 10-year Treasury bond yield is hovering around 1.3%.
+Now you can typically only get an online money market account paying ~1.3% (as of July 2022) because the Federal Reserve has finally started hiking interest rates to combat inflation.
+In comparison, the 10-year Treasury bond yield is hovering around 3% (up from 0.52% in April 2020).
 The problem with owning the 10-year bond is that you have to own the bond for 10 years to guarantee you’ll get the current yield.

 It takes a tremendous amount of capital to generate any meaningful amount of passive income with savings now.
-To generate $10,000 a year in passive income at 0.4% requires $2,500,000 in capital!
+To generate $10,000 a year in passive income at 1.3% requires $770,000 in capital.
 At least you know your money is safe, which is great during bear markets.

 Below is a chart that showed how much more capital you needed to generate $50,000 a year in income due to a collapse in interest rates in 2020.
 The graph has come down as interest rates have risen in 2022.
 But it still makes the point about how investors need a lot more capital in a low interest rate environment.